One of the most important questions I get asked is how many sets and reps do you need to do to build muscle?

 - Finally.
 Do one final set to failure and that’s it.

-- This is three mini sets with minimal rest that are great for using as many muscle fibers as possible!
+- These are three mini sets with minimal rest that are great for using as many muscle fibers as possible!

 The way you progress on this is a little different from other set and rep schemes.

-To simplify it, you’re working with total reps done.
+To simplify this, you’re working with the total reps done.

 If you’re doing a big compound exercise, around 15 reps is perfect.

 For smaller isolation movements, 25 total reps work well.